Testing for

 Urine porphyrins can help differentiate between types of AHP.

-While a random (spot) urine test is the most common method to help diagnose AHP, a genetic test can also be performed to differentiate which AHP type a patient may have and can be useful for at-risk family screening.1,3,4
+• While a random (spot) urine test is the most common method to help diagnose AHP, a genetic test can be useful for at-risk family screening.
+However, not everyone with a mutation for AHP will have symptomatic disease

 Testing for AHP: CPT Codes and Laboratory Results1,5,8